sshyran/owntracks-gw/manual/infra.md

 which is why we chose this protocol for OwnTracks.
 The MQTT protocol has been standardized since 2013.

-The MQTT protocol provides one-to-may message distribution over TCP/IP with a small transport overhead, and a method to notify parties of abnormal disconnection of a client.
+The MQTT protocol provides one-to-many message distribution over TCP/IP with a small transport overhead, and a method to notify parties of abnormal disconnection of a client.
 This method is generally known as Last Will and Testament (LWT) which we use to inform you of a Greenwich' online/offline status.